Electronic device policies

 Photo and video

-The use of small cameras or mobile devices for photography and video is permitted on board, provided you keep the purpose of your photography and video to capturing personal events.
-Photographing or recording other customers or airline personnel without their express consent is prohibited.
+The use of small cameras or mobile devices for photography and video is permitted on board, provided you limit the purpose of your photography and video to capturing personal events.
+Any photographing or recording that creates a safety or security risk or that interferes with crew members’ duties is prohibited.

 Battery-powered hand tools